 30500 - Vehicle Maintenance and Fuel: Based on previous year's actuals.
-30600 - Capital Improvement: New budget item - Expenses for treatment division to track for supporting the grant funded Backwash ponds project, the Electrical Repairs/SCADA - a grant reimbursed item.
+30600 - Capital Improvement: New budget item - Expenses for treatment division to track for supporting the grant funded Backwash ponds project, the Electrical Repairs/SCADA - with potential to get reimbursed.
 The Treatment plant also has the November 22 2022 - State Water Board survey of the Treatment plant and suggested projects.
 These need engineering review and estimates for future Capital Projects.

-30000 - Total Expense Treatment Plant Division: \$278,700
+30000 - Total Expense Treatment Plant Division: \$271,700